neursh/open-meteo-dart/README.md

 </table>

 ## Usage & Docs
-Each of the nine features available in Open-Meteo is represented by its own class: `WeatherApi`, `HistoricalApi`, `EnsembleApi`, `ClimateApi`, `MarineApi`, `AirQualityApi`, `GeocodingApi`, `ElevationApi` and `FloodApi`.
+Each of the nine features available in Open-Meteo is represented by its class: `WeatherApi`, `HistoricalApi`, `EnsembleApi`, `ClimateApi`, `MarineApi`, `AirQualityApi`, `GeocodingApi`, `ElevationApi` and `FloodApi`.

 > [!NOTE]
 > All inputs to the API have been adapted to Dart-friendly variables.
-> Time arguments are `DateTime` objects, and many parameters have enum representations.
+> Time arguments are `DateTime` objects and many parameters have enum representations.

-For example, to get the hourly temperature in London, 2 meters above sea level using `WeatherApi`, and only get information from `2024-08-10` to `2024-08-12`:
+For example, to get the hourly temperature in Celsius in London, 2 meters above sea level using `WeatherApi`, and only get information from `2024-08-10` to `2024-08-12`:

 ```dart
 import 'package:open_meteo/open_meteo.dart';